Composing commands with pipes

 The Unix philosophy is that a command should do one thing and one thing only and to do it well.

-With perhaps 10-20 Unix commands we can achieve almost anything by composing commands.
+With perhaps 10-20 Unix commands we can achieve almost everything imaginable by composing commands.

-Unix lets you assemble commands for your usecase instead of giving you programs that can do “everything” but would be hard to re-assemble and change.
+Unix lets you assemble commands for your usecase instead of giving you programs that can do “everything” but which might be hard to re-assemble and change.